qeffects/fantasy_vm/readme.md

 **CCAT**:ALIAS A | Concatenates the current stack and places the result in to A

 **SUM**:ALIAS A | Sums the value of the stack and places the result in to A

+### Available registers:

+**Hardcoded:**

+These first 2 are possibly deprecated in

+RMA - Register memory address

+Sets the memory address for access

+RMD - Register memory data

+This will contain the current data for the current memory address set by (RMA)

+RDBA - Register Device bus address

+Points the device bus at desired device

+RDMA - Register Device memory address

+Points to the desired memory address for the active RDBA device

+RDMD - Register Device memory data

+Contains data from the RDBA device on the RDMA address, can be set or get like a regular register for manipulation

+R1 - R10 Are the default general purpose registers, but more can be set in cpu.lua with gpRegisterAmount variable